skyxsecurity/skyxsecurity.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Youkun Shi is a Postdoctoral Fellow in the Department of computing at The Hong Kong Polytechnic University, working under the supervision of *[**Prof. Daniel Xiapu Luo**](https://www4.comp.polyu.edu.hk/~csxluo/)*.
 He earned the Ph.D. degree in June 2024 from Fudan University, advised by *[**Prof. Yuan Zhang**](https://yuanxzhang.github.io/)* and *[**Prof. Min Yang**](https://scholar.google.com/citations?user=UnKf9FIAAAAJ&hl=en)*.
 His research focuses on system security, especially web security.
 He is skilled at applying advanced techniques, such as program analysis and LLM-assisted analysis, to automate the vulnerability assessment.
-To date, he has published 8 papers in top-tier conferences and has discovered numerous severe vulnerabilities, assigned with 331 CVEs.
+To date, he has published 5 first-author papers in top-tier conferences and has discovered numerous severe vulnerabilities, assigned with 331 CVEs.

 Moreover, Youkun Shi is the co-founder of a great CTF Team at Fudan University, named Whitzard.
 The team has participated in numerous prestigious world-wide CTF competitions, achieving commendable rankings.

 # 🔥 News
-- [*2025.05*] &nbsp;🎉 Two papers accepted by [**USENIX Security 2025**](https://www.usenix.org/conference/usenixsecurity25).
+- [*2025.05*] &nbsp;🎉 Two papers accepted by [**USENIX Security 2025**](https://www.usenix.org/conference/usenixsecurity25)!
 - [*2025.05*] &nbsp;🎉 One talk accepted by [**BlackHat USA 2025**](https://www.blackhat.com/us-25/)!
 - [*2025.05*] &nbsp;🎉 Our vulnerability detection work on microservice-structured web apps received <span style="color:#B00C00">**Distinguished Paper Award**</span> at [**IEEE S&P 2025**](https://sp2025.ieee-security.org/)!
 - [*2025.03*] &nbsp;🎉 One paper accepted by [**ACM CCS 2025**](https://www.sigsac.org/ccs/CCS2025/)!